SurajYadav8/Defi_stablecoin/README.md

 1. What are our invariants/properties?

+1. Some proper oracle use
+2. Write more test
+3. Smart contract Audit Preparation

 ## Foundry

 **Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**